Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 April 2026 15.59.50 UTC
+- WIB: Kamis, 23 April 2026 17.41.57 UTC
-- WITA: Kamis, 23 April 2026 16.59.50 UTC
+- WITA: Kamis, 23 April 2026 18.41.57 UTC
-- WIT: Kamis, 23 April 2026 17.59.50 UTC
+- WIT: Kamis, 23 April 2026 19.41.57 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology